Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 Jesus replied, “Your mistake is that you don’t know the Scriptures, and you don’t know the power of God.
 Mark 12:24 (NLT)

-We must repent of this sin of diluting God’s Word and get back to a God-centered interpretation of the Bible that includes the power of God being released through his people by means of the Holy Spirit.
+I hope that we will repent of the sin of diluting God’s Word to conform to our biases and get back to a God-centered interpretation of the Bible that includes the power of God being released through his people by means of the Holy Spirit.
+You and I can be part of this if we are willing.

 Healing Part 2 – New Testament Confirmation

-The New Testament explains the Old in light of Jesus.
+The New Testament explains the Old Testament in light of who Jesus is and what he accomplished.

 Jesus spent considerable time explaining to his disciples how he fulfilled Old Covenant scriptures.